benyboy84/TerraformCloud_Foundation/modules/github_repository/README.md

 ### <a name="input_branch_protections"></a> [branch\_protections](#input\_branch\_protections)

-Description:     pattern                           : (Optional) Identifies the protection rule pattern.
+Description:     pattern                           : (Required) Identifies the protection rule pattern.
     enforce\_admins                    : (Optional) Boolean, setting this to `true` enforces status checks for repository administrators.
     require\_signed\_commits            : (Optional) Boolean, setting this to `true` requires all commits to be signed with GPG.
     required\_linear\_history           : (Optional) Boolean, setting this to true enforces a linear commit Git history, which prevents anyone from pushing merge commits to a branch.